jr0cket/heroku-java-workshop-content/heroku-overview/monitoring-performance.md

 From http://dojo-curriculum.herokuapp.com/modules/running-production-applications.html

-> TODO: some advanced aspects of application performance.
+> **fixme** some advanced aspects of application performance.
 Make this a seperate section ?
 Elaborate

 Explain why it is imperative that a web process responds quickly.